grihabor/biopython/docs/Tutorial/chapter_graphics.rst

                ("Chr IV", 18585042),
                ("Chr V", 26992728)]

-    max_len = 30432563 #Could compute this
+    max_len = 30432563  # Could compute this from the entries dict
-    telomere_length = 1000000 #For illustration
+    telomere_length = 1000000  # For illustration

     chr_diagram = BasicChromosome.Organism()
-    chr_diagram.page_size = (29.7*cm, 21*cm) #A4 landscape
+    chr_diagram.page_size = (29.7*cm, 21*cm)  # A4 landscape

     for name, length in entries:
         cur_chromosome = BasicChromosome.Chromosome(name)
-        #Set the scale to the MAXIMUM length plus the two telomeres in bp,
+        # Set the scale to the MAXIMUM length plus the two telomeres in bp,
-        #want the same scale used on all five chromosomes so they can be
+        # want the same scale used on all five chromosomes so they can be
-        #compared to each other
+        # compared to each other
         cur_chromosome.scale_num = max_len + 2 * telomere_length

-        #Add an opening telomere
+        # Add an opening telomere
         start = BasicChromosome.TelomereSegment()
         start.scale = telomere_length
         cur_chromosome.add(start)

-        #Add a body - using bp as the scale length here.
+        # Add a body - using bp as the scale length here.
         body = BasicChromosome.ChromosomeSegment()
         body.scale = length
         cur_chromosome.add(body)

-        #Add a closing telomere
+        # Add a closing telomere
         end = BasicChromosome.TelomereSegment(inverted=True)
         end.scale = telomere_length
         cur_chromosome.add(end)

-        #This chromosome is done
+        # This chromosome is done
         chr_diagram.add(cur_chromosome)

     chr_diagram.draw("simple_chrom.pdf", "Arabidopsis thaliana")